 A famous man lives a double life.
-While married with two children, he falls in love with a younger man and enters into a sexual relationship with him.
+While living with his wife and two children, he falls in love with a younger man and enters into a sexual relationship with him.

 The famous man lavishes the younger man with every whim of the young man’s heart, and the famous man later describes their intense union as the fruit of that love “which cannot speak its name.”

 Irate and unmanageable, the young man’s father publicly exposes the famous man as a sodomite which prompts the famous man to sue the father for libel.
 But when numerous witnesses of the famous man’s public exploits are lined up to testify against him, the famous man is advised to drop the libel charges.

 Soon thereafter, the famous man is arrested, tried, and found guilty of sodomy and public indecency.
 He is sentenced to two years of hard labor.
 Prison life is harsh and isolating, and ravages the famous man’s health.

 In the first of his three prison placements, the famous man, like all the inmates, is allowed only two books for reading: The Holy Bible, and John Bunyan’s allegory, The Pilgrim’s Progress.

 The famous man has a spiritual renewal.